Wednesday, December 11, 2024

 Chickadees are the one bird easy to “tame” with a bit of food.
 With a little coaxing and patience you can get them to land on your hand and take the food from you.
 But on these two days I carried only dog treats, no seeds for these feathered friends.
 I was offering them nothing to feast on.
 Nor did I feel any aggression from them.
 This was not mating season or nesting season for these birds and even if it was they would not be protecting a nest as an entire flock like this!

 For me this was a spiritual sign, a message.
 Over the course of my years I have been graced with many signs from the animal kingdom.
+These messages are gifts to me and I have learned to accept the message that is being offered; to learn and grow from it.

 Here is the Chickadees message:

 One of the primary gifts of the Chickadee Spirit Animal is simple joy and a sense of serenity.
-If life has been far more complicated than it needs to be, Chickadee’s presence is like a breath of fresh air.
+If life has been far more complicated than it need to be, Chickadee's presence is like a breath of fresh air.
 Take it in!
-Put down those worries for a little while and listen to Chickadee’s lilting song; the little bird also portends better things are on the horizon for you, particularly good news.
+Put down those worries for a little while and listen to the Chickadee's lilting song; the bird also portends better things are on the horizon for you, particularly good news.

-Call on your inner Chickadee Power Animal when you want to stick to the absolute, fundamental truth in any matter.
+Call on your inner Chickadee Power when you want to stick to the absolute, fundamental truth in any matter.
 The lines in the sand are clear, and you need to walk them with dignity and honor.

 Sunday, February 19, 2023